 The investigators conducted an independent audit of the 1997, 1998 and 1999 substance abuse block grant funding applications from 59 states and territories.

-Key Conclusions: The investigators concluded that:
+The investigators concluded that:

 - The states and the U.S. Department of Health and Human Services (DHHS) were violating the statutory requirements of the Synar Amendment, rendering it ineffective.